WebAssembly/tool-conventions/DynamicLinking.md

 require these resources exported.

 Shared libraries don't need to export these resources either.
-They should also import these resources, since they share the memory and function table with the main module.
+Instead, they should import these resources, since they share the memory and function table with the main module.
 (The runtime linkers can validate if it's actually the case and reject loading modules otherwise.)